The information below is for general educational purposes and is not legal advice.

 The law bans employers from imposing non-compete clauses for most workers.
-If your employer asks you to sign a contract with a non-compete clause after March 16, 2021, your employer cannot enforce that clause against you in the future.
+If your employer asks you to sign a contract with a non-compete clause after the law goes into effect, your employer cannot enforce that clause against you in the future.
 Your employer is not allowed to prevent you from seeking other employment or starting your own business.
 It is also unlawful for any employer to threaten or retaliate against any worker for refusing to sign or comply with a non-compete agreement.

 What workers are exempt or not protected under the new law?

 All non-compete clauses are void and unenforceable under the new law, except for those that bind: